What’s the Difference Between Vocational School and College?

 Plus, at UEI College, financial aid is available to those students who qualify.
 Our financial aid team regularly works with students to help create a financial path toward education that may include grants, loans, scholarships, and personal contributions.
 And, if you’re in the military, active duty, a veteran, a reservist, or a military spouse or dependent, additional financial aid options may be available for you.
 Contact our financial aid team to learn more.

-What are the Benefits of Vocational School?
+What Are the Benefits of Vocational School?

 While each and every career college and vocational school is different in its own way, most tend to offer the same (or similar) general benefits when compared with other, more traditional post-secondary schools.